JoshKisb/genealogy-laravel/CONTRIBUTING.md

 ## Setup

+IMPORTANT: please enable the ""intl" php extension in you apache server before running the script

 1. Download the project files from this github repo
 2. If you are on windows and you have Git Bash installed on your system you can open it in the project folder and just run the following command: